 Memory loss is one of the earliest symptoms, along with a gradual decline of other intellectual and thinking abilities, called cognitive functions, and changes in personality or behavior.

-How is Alzheimer's Diagnosed?
+How is it diagnosed?

-Diagnostic tests may include the Clock Drawing test, the Mini-Mental Stage Examination (MMSE), and the Functional Assessment Staging test (FAST).
+Diagnostic tests may include the Clock Drawing test, the Mini-Mental Stage Examination (MMSE) and the Functional Assessment Staging test (FAST).
 In addition to these tests, the doctor may also conduct a medical and family health history, a routine physical exam, an exam that tests physical sensation controlled by the central nervous system, a brain scan, a neuropsychological evaluation, and interviews with family members and friends.

-Is There a Cure?
+Is there a cure?